pcordemans/devbit-microcontrollers/docs/spi/README.md

 # SPI

+> * What is SPI?
+> * How is data transferred between a SPI controller and a peripheral?
+> * How can multiple peripherals be connected to a SPI bus?

 The Serial Peripheral Interface (SPI) is a 4-wire synchronous serial bus which allows for full duplex communication with a single controller.
 It is developed by Motorola and has become an industry standard.
 SPI is used to communicate between microcontrollers and peripherals in short-distance communication, either on a the PCB or between multiple PCB's.

 :::tip Signal names